k-nasa/rust-async-book/src/ch02-03-start-up-runtime.md

         fails = 0;
     }

-    // When shutting down the thread, take the processor out if still available. let opt_p = self.processor.lock().take();
+    let opt_p = self.processor.lock().take();

-    // Return the processor to the scheduler and remove the machine. if let Some(p) = opt_p {
+    if let Some(p) = opt_p {
         let mut sched = rt.sched.lock().unwrap();
         sched.processors.push(p);